 The regression model revealed a contemporaneous positive and significant impact given that about 85 per cent of the variation of the dependent variable (GDP) is jointly explained by changes in the behaviour of PIT and VAT.
-The relatively high adjusted R^2 of 0.85 or 85 per cent revealed that the model is a good fit.
+The relatively high adjusted shows that Value Added Tax (VAT) has a positive impact on Inflation rate.
+This is indicated in its positive coefficient of 40402.80.
+However, Value Added Tax is elastic to Inflation rate since the standard error and tvalues revealed that the coefficient is statistically significant.